tiny-dancer/notes/delivering-value.md

 	-   Automated incident management, escalation and notifications
 	-   Continuously running VBF automation suite in production

+-   Buy vs Build: Minimizing custom developed software for provided alternatives
+	- Cloud Native
+	- Open Source
--   M
+	- Third Party
--   Reduces the amount of failure points owned by Protectwell
+-   Reduces the amount of failure points owned by Application
--   Security scans and remediations
+-   Security: Security scans and remediations

 First item(s):

 -   Monitoring and Alerting
 	-   % of successful log-ins
 	-   % of successful symptom checks
 -   PagerDuty: when a service and VBF encounters health issues Pagerduty is notified

 -   PagerDuty than notifies the appropriate on-call engineers and escalates to more the longer the issues remain open